Wall St. extends pre-holiday rally as battered oil climbs

 "The sell-off that we had coming into the Christmas week here is probably more than anything responsible for the bounce back," said Jim Paulsen, chief investment strategist at Wells Capital Management in Minneapolis.

-The pan-European FTSEurofirst 300 index .FTEU3 rose 2.8 percent.
-Mining stocks rallied, with Anglo American (AAL.L) and Glencore (GLEN.L) each up more than 8 percent, helped by a 1.2 percent rise in copper prices CMCU3.
+The pan-European FTSEurofirst 300 index rose 2.8 percent.
+Mining stocks rallied, with Anglo American and Glencore each up more than 8 percent, helped by a 1.2 percent rise in copper prices.

 "Brent crude above $35 per barrel and copper above $2 per pound should be enough to fend off commodity sector bears into the year end," said Jasper Lawler, analyst at CMC Markets.